 Resource Planning Best Practices: Reports

 Categories: Resource PlanningFor the times when it’s time to stop planning and start doing, resource management reports are generated and brought out on the table.
 It could be for archive filing purposes, for presenting to a board of investors, for briefing your team or informing the finance department to issue out paycheques according to the hours that your team has worked.

 The report feature is one of our users’ favorites.
-Below are the steps to creating a report, you will see how it can provide value for resource planning needs of all kinds:
+Below are the steps to creating a report, you will see how it can provide value for resource planning needs of all kinds.
+The location to add a new resource planning report is located in the ‘ADD NEW’ button on the left corner of the planner and in the Reports list.
+Click on ‘Report’ from the ‘ADD NEW’ menu for the quickest way to add a new resource planning report.

 A new tab will pop up.
 Name your report on the top of the tab.
-The ‘Select Report Fields’ drop-down is open by default when you create a new report.
-This is where you customize the data in your report by selecting data fields into sorting levels.
+The Report fields tab is where you customize the data in your report by selecting data fields into sorting levels.
 The data fields are categorized as task data, project data and resource data.
 A new data type has recently been added, called Calculations.
+Drag and drop the data labels to either grouping or details level.

 Click on ‘Print’ to print your report directly from the planner.
 The format of the print will look as above.